Our trustees

 Aged 82, Mike keeps abreast of the fast-moving developments within the industry and continues to work directly with CEOs helping them interpret and adapt complex media spending advice.
 He brings expertise in adapting to changing media landscapes with an emphasis on preparation for future business challenges

-Mike was appointed as a trustee in 2019 and is the chair of the Fundraising committee, and on the Investment and Finance & Audit committees.
+Mike was appointed as a trustee in 2019 and is on the Investment, Finance & Audit and Education Outcomes Committees.